 If your spouse makes more than $150,000 in earned income, you won’t qualify for the $25,000 passive loss allowance.

 Consequently, you wouldn’t be able to deduct any losses from rental properties.
-Real estate professionals could A) deduct all real estate investment losses, and B) help offset the spouse’s salary.
+Real estate professional status could allow you to deduct all real estate investment losses and offset your spouse’s salary.

 When You Should NOT Become a Real Estate Professional